-- Participating in the Department of Energy's American Solar Transformation Initiative (ASTI) to reduce transaction, administrative and construction costs related to residential and small commercial solar projects.
+- Participation in the Department of Energy's American Solar Transformation Initiative (ASTI) to reduce transaction, administrative and construction costs related to residential and small commercial solar projects.
 Based on the work done between 2013 and 2015 to streamline the solar permitting process for residential PV installations, Fremont ranks #4 on the national Solar Roadmap Leaderboard!

-- Participating in the Northern and Central California SunShot Alliance, an initiative of PG&E and SolarCity, to reduce the time it takes to go from permitting to installation as part of the U.S. Department of Energy’s SunShot Prize: Race to 7 Day Solar.
+- Participation in the Northern and Central California SunShot Alliance, an initiative of PG&E and SolarCity, to reduce the time it takes to go from permitting to installation as part of the U.S. Department of Energy’s SunShot Prize: Race to 7 Day Solar.

 SolSmart Gold Designated Community

-As a SolSmart Gold Designee with a "Special Award for Excellence in Permitting" and the 1st place winner of the National League of Cities SolSmart Challenge, Fremont is receiving national recognition from the U.S. Department of Energy SunShot Initiative for adopting programs and practices that make it faster, easier, and more affordable to go solar.
+As a SolSmart Gold Designee with a "Special Award for Excellence in Permitting" and the 1st place winner of the National League of Cities SolSmart Challenge, Fremont is receiving national recognition from the U.S. Department of Energy's SunShot Initiative for adopting programs and practices that make it faster, easier, and more affordable to go solar.
 A SolSmart designation is a signal that the community is “open for solar business,” helping to attract solar industry investment, generate economic development, and create local jobs.